Health Studies

 Breadth Requirements: Social and Behavioural Sciences

-HLTD08H3 - Special Topics in Health Sciences
+HLTD08H3 - Advanced Topics in Health Sciences

 An examination of a current health sciences topic.
 The specific topic will vary from year to year, and may include: clinical epidemiology, an advanced nutrition topic, or the biology and population health impacts of a specific disease or illness condition.